devstream-io/devstream/docs/core-concepts/core-concepts.md

 - The _State_ is actually a map of states, as defined [here](https://github.com/devstream-io/devstream/blob/main/internal/pkg/statemanager/state.go#L24).
 - Each state in the map is a struct containing Name, Plugin, Options, and Resource, as defined [here](https://github.com/devstream-io/devstream/blob/main/internal/pkg/statemanager/state.go#L16).

-### 4. Resource
+### 4. ResourceStatus

-- We call what the plugin created a _Resource_, and the `Read()` interface of that plugin returns a description of that resource, which is in turn stored as part of the state.
+- We call what the plugin created a _Resource_, and the `Read()` interface of that plugin returns a description of that resource status, which is in turn stored as part of the state.

-Config-State-Resource workflow:
+Config-State-ResourceStatus workflow:

 ![config state resource workflow](../images/config_state_resource.png)